 An LLC can also choose to be taxed as an S corporation or a C corporation.

 Electing to be taxed as a C corporation means the members are subject to double taxation.
-The company is taxed in the corporate level and the owners are required to file on their personal income tax returns.
+The company is taxed at the corporate level and the owners are required to file their personal income tax returns.

 On the other hand, an S corporation allows you to declare your income as a salary and thus reduce the overall self-employment tax.